 MS Education (St John Fisher College)

-Teaching: Global History, Military History, Vietnam, AP US Government and Politics, Participation in Government
+Teaching: AP Gov, Global History 9, Military History, Vietnam, Participation in Government

 Advising: Mock Trial, Military History Club

 Playing: Horizon Forbidden West, Jedi Fallen Order, Zelda Skyward Sword HD, Assassin's Creed Valhalla, Hades, CIV6, God of War

 Watching: Stranger Things, Arcane, Witcher, WandaVision, Avatar, Mandalorian, Rick and Morty, Black Mirror

 Reading: First Law Trilogy, Licanius Trilogy, The Expanse, Project Hail Mary, Stormlight Archive, Wheel of Time, Murderbot Diaries

 Norse Mythologyby Neil Gaiman Year Published: 2017

 In Norse Mythology, Gaiman stays true to the myths in envisioning the major Norse pantheon: Odin, the highest of the high, wise, daring, and cunning; Thor, Odin’s son, incredibly strong yet not the wisest of gods; and Loki―son of a giant―blood brother to Odin and a trickster and unsurpassable manipulator.
 Gaiman fashions these primeval stories into a novelistic arc that begins with the genesis of the legendary nine worlds and delves into the exploits of deities, dwarfs, and giants.
 The work culminates in Ragnarok, the twilight of the gods and rebirth of a new time and people.
 Through Gaiman’s deft and witty prose emerge these gods with their fiercely competitive natures, their susceptibility to being duped and to duping others, and their tendency to let passion ignite their actions, making these long-ago myths breathe pungent life again.